troystribling/BlueCap/Documentation/CentralManager.md

 ### <a name="central_poweron_poweroff">PowerOn/PowerOff</a>

-The state of the Bluetooth transceiver on a device is communicated to an application by the `CentralManager` methods `whenPowerOn` and `whenPowerOff`, which are defined by,
+The state of the Bluetooth transceiver on a device is communicated to an application by the `CentralManager` methods,

 ```swift
 public func whenPowerOn() -> Future<Void>